barbaradalmaso/JHU-Genomic-Data-Science/3. Python for Genomic Data Science/Quiz 4.md

    L3.append(elem)    # line 4
 ```
-* The following two lines are introduced with the correct indentation after line 2:
+* The following two lines are introduced with the correct indentation after line 2: **XXX**
 ```Python
       if elem in L3:
             pass